Swapnil-ingle/Swapnil-ingle.github.io/indian_caa_cab.md

 ## Act IV - Assam Accord:

 * As a conclusion to the protest led by AASU, the government made a settlement called as "Assam Accord".
-* According to Assam Accord, if someone entered Assam
+* According to Assam Accord, if someone entered Assam:
-1. Before 1966 - He was to be considered a citizen of Assam.
+> 1. Before 1966 - He was to be considered a citizen of Assam.
-2. Between 1966 and 1971 - He was to be considered a citizen, but without voting rights for next 10 years.
+> 2. Between 1966 and 1971 - He was to be considered a citizen, but without voting rights for next 10 years.
-3. After 24 March 1971 - He was NOT to be considered a citizen.
+> 3. After 24 March 1971 - He was NOT to be considered a citizen.
 * It was also decided that an NRC would be taken where applicants would need to prove that they or their parents, granparents were citizen before March 25, 1971.
 To seek out the illegal immegrants in Assam.
 This was promised in 1985, which was delivered very recently (31-Aug-2019).
 And 19 lakh people were excluded from the final list.
 * In the Assam Accord, clause 5.8, states that "_Foreigners who came to Assam on or after March 25, 1971 shall continue to be detected, deleted and practical steps shall be taken to expel such foreigners_", which is being contradicted by the Citizenship Amendment Bill.

+## Conclusion?

 Protestors are enraged about the fact that inspite of the Assam accord promising, in 1985, that people immegrated afer 1971 would NOT be considered a citizen government now has issued CAB which states that people immegrated after 31-Dec-2014 would be considered as a citizen.

 This, people state, is unfair as the government is not obliging to the prior promises made.
 Also, according to 2011 census, only 48% people in Assam have stated their language as Assamese and this has people debating that they're becoming a minority in their own state and the increasing illegal immegration has already diluted the Assamese culture, and changed the demographic compostion of the state, which in turn has changed the Assamese politics.

-*References:*
+### References:

 [1] Theocratic: relating to or denoting a system of government in which priests rule in the name of God or a god.

 [2] States which require the residence to have an Inner Line Permit.